vedamsh95/Robot_controller/README.md

 7. Trajectory* move_robot_spline(vector<SixDPos*> &points, Configuration * start, double velocity, double acceleration, std::vector<std::vector<SixDPos*>>* loopPoints, double elong = 0.5, int _spline_type = 0);

     -> Requires a velocity and an acceleration.
-Optionally one can pass a pointer to receive certain points, just use a nullptr
-       The other two parameters specify the type ans scalar elongation factor, you can leave the default values.
+Optionally, one can pass a pointer to receive certain points, just use a nullptr, if this functionality is not needed.
+The other two parameters specify the type and scalar elongation factor, you can leave the default values.

+The functions in the lower levels for spline, lin, and ptp follow the same principle.
 In general, you can find the necessary information for every function in the corresponding header file.

 ## Build
 For building your code, please use the contained [cmake](https://cmake.org/) files.